Edwin Young, Jordan Young & The Faith Tabernacle Apostolic Church in Junction City, Kansas

 Media Coverage & Other Links

-Preaching Clips- from Edwin Young, Jordan Young, L.E.
+Audio Preaching Clips- from Edwin Young, Jordan Young, L.E.
 Westberg and Nathan Dudley.

-(The videos below were made private on or around September 9, 2012, after we linked to them.
+(Most of the videos below were made private on or around September 9, 2012, after we linked to them.
 Screen shots have been added.
 They are all from this Vimeo user, who does some beautiful photography in the Junction City area and is a member of the church.)

-Thoughts from a former member on the fun day: The "Family Fun Day" is a more recent thing that I believe started in '08 or '09.
+[Thoughts from a former member on the fun day: The "Family Fun Day" is a more recent thing that I believe started in '08 or '09.
 There is a yard sale and a lot of "fun" type things to do for kids.
 It's a combo fundraiser and "outreach."
 It's done at Riddle Hall.

 I can't believe they had wigs and fake mustaches and pumpkin carving this year.
 To my memory, those would NEVER have been allowed when I was there.
 They also have a salon and I never saw it involve hair cuts for the guys before.

 The ponies/donkeys and horses belong to two families in the church.
-The wigs and such are for silly pictures done by a couple in the church who own a photography studio.
+The wigs and such are for silly pictures done by a couple in the church who own a photography studio.]

 Church Minister Arrested For Alleged Child Sex Abuse by Lindsey Rogers - Posted August 13, 2012